Tazaf/ionicitude/README.md

 _**THIS PART COULD MAYBE BE IMPROVED...**_

 ## Ionicitude Callback Handling Mechanism (CHM)
-Ionicitude comes with it's own callback handling mechanism (CHM) that is enabled by default when calling `Ionicitude.initService()`.
+Ionicitude comes with it's own callback handling mechanism (CHM) to deal with `document.location` calls.
+It is enabled by default when calling `Ionicitude.init()`.

 ### AR View URL format

-Ionicitude's CHM requires that every URL passed as a va lue to `document.location` in an ARchitect World's JS file follows a particular format.
+Ionicitude's CHM requires that every URL passed as a va lue to `document.location` in an AR World's JS file follows a particular format.

 1. It needs to start with `architectsdk://`, as this is a requirement from the Wikitude plugin.
 2. The following characters must be the name of the function that will be ultimately called (more about that later)